 12 fresh whole strawberries

 Preheat the oven to 180°C and line a cupcake baking tray with 12 cupcake cases.

-Divide the mixture evenly between the cupcake cases.
-Bake for 15-18 minutes until the cupcakes are a golden brown and a skewer inserted in the middle comes out clean.
+Divide evenly between the cupcake cases and bake for 16-18 minutes until the cupcakes are a golden brown, risen and a skewer inserted in the middle comes out clean.
 Transfer cakes to a cooling rack and leave to completely cool.

 Once the cupcakes are cool, scoop out the middle of each using either a cupcake corer, apple corer or teaspoon.
-Fill each cupcake with a teaspoon of strawberry jam.
+Fill each cupcake with a heaped teaspoon of strawberry jam.
 Press the cake middles back into the hole to cap off the jam (you may have to trim them down).

-Now make the cream cheese frosting.
-Beat the butter and icing sugar with an electric mixer for a couple of minutes until smooth and creamy.
-Add the cream cheese and fold into the mixture until just combined.
+Now take the cream cheese out of the fridge and add to the bowl.
+Use a wooden spoon or spatula to gently fold the cream cheese into the frosting until smooth.
 Be careful not to over do it, as it can quickly become runny.

-Time to decorate.
 Spread or pipe the frosting on top.
 I used an 11mm open star piping nozzle to get that lovely swirl effect.
 Crush a few digestive biscuits and sprinkle over the cupcakes.
-Finish by placing a fresh strawberry on top.
+Finish by slicing a fresh strawberry in half and placing on top.